The most beautiful snowdrops in the world: types, photos. Snowdrop - the first breath of spring What snowdrops look like photos

 Plants of the Red Book

-The forest snowdrop is listed in the Red Book as an endangered species, which means that picking and collecting it in the forest in order to form a bouquet of snowdrops is prohibited.
-At the same time, as long as there is demand, there will always be supply, and therefore, already at the end of spring, snowdrops picked in the forest are sold in large quantities on the streets and markets of both large and small cities.
+The forest snowdrop is listed in the Red Book as an endangered species, which means picking and collecting it in the forest in order to form a bouquet of snowdrops is prohibited.
+At the same time, as long as there is demand, there will always be supply, and therefore, already at the end of spring, snowdrops picked in the forest are sold in huge quantities on the streets and markets of both large and small cities.

-greenhouse plants
+Greenhouse plants

 Description